 Who we are…..

-Mark Wood managers the Trading Places craft courses and teaches the greenwood courses on offer.
-Mark’s main role at Stanwick Lakes is as the Site Services Manager.
+Mark Wood manages the Trading Places craft courses and teaches the greenwood courses on offer.
+Mark’s main role at Stanwick Lakes is as the External Operations Manager..

-Mark has worked for the Trust for 9 years and has been part of the ‘heritage team’ for the past 5 years.
-He has been green woodworking for 7 years and has trained with Mike Abbott and Will Sinclair a Master Craftsmen with over 35 years combined experience in green woodwork/ chair making.
+Mark has worked for the Trust for over 10 years and has been part of the ‘heritage team’ for the past 6 years.
+He has been green woodworking for 8 years and has trained with Peter Wood, Mike Abbott and Will Sinclair – Master Craftsmen with over 60 years combined experience in green woodwork/ chair making.